KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

 - As previously, the field `Iris` indicates the name of the dictionary;
 - And the fields `SepalLength`, `SepalWidth` ... `Class` indicate variable names;
 - The primitive `Product` is used to calculate the user-defined variable;
-- Finally, `SepalLength`, `SepalWidth` correspond to the operands of the primitive, which can either be variables names, constant values, or results of other primitives.
+- Finally, `SepalLength`, `SepalWidth` correspond to the operands of the primitive, which can either be variable names, constant values, or results of other primitives.

 Khiops offers a highly expressive data transformation language, making it easy to define user-defined variables.
 An exhaustive list of available primitives is available on the [reference page][reference_page].